atef-reda/k8s-voting-app-project/README.md

-# Kubernetes Microservices Voting Application
+Kubernetes Microservices Voting Application

 This project demonstrates the deployment of a classic multi-container, microservices-based voting application onto a Kubernetes cluster.
 The architecture includes five distinct services, persistent data, and network routing managed by an NGINX Ingress controller.
-Architecture
+🏛️ Architecture

-The application is composed of five main microservices:
+The application is composed of five main microservices that work together:

     Vote App: A Python web frontend for users to cast votes.